uri-raviv-lab/dplus-dev/PythonInterface/README.md

 You can create any model by calling its initialization.

 Please note that models are dynamically loaded from those available in D+.
 Therefore, your code editor may underline the model in red even if the model exists.
+Also, unlike in D+, the parameters `alpha`, `beta`, `gamma` need to be given in radians.

 All models have `location_params` (Location Parameters) and  `extra_params` (Extra Parameters).
 Some models (that support layers) also contain `layer_params`.